wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/using-third-party-applications.md

 -   What app behaviors will be prohibited or high-risk (e.g. accessing contacts on devices that sync with your global address list)?
 -   How will you assess a vendor as reputable?
--   Might the application make it difficult to comply with any regulations for auditing stored data (e.g. [freedom of information](https://ico.org.uk/for-organizations/guide-to-freedom-of-information/) requests)?
+-   Might the application make it difficult to comply with any regulations for auditing stored data?

 **Develop an applications approval process**